 To combat disease, infection, and drug abuse by providing the world with innovative and cost-effective solutions in rapid diagnostics.x

-The World Health Organization (WHO) has declared that the Zika Virus is a "Global Public Health Emergency" in the Americas and that as many as four million people could be infected by the end of the year.
+The World Health Organization (WHO) has declared that the Zika Virus is a "Global Public Health Emergency" in the Americas in 2016.

-JAJ International (JAJ BioMedical) is a leading rapid diagnostics manufacturer currently working on a rapid diagnostic for the Zika virus.
+JAJ International is a leading rapid diagnostics manufacturer currently working on a rapid diagnostic for the Zika virus.
 Currently there is no vaccine or cure for victims, but a quick and accurate diagnostic would allow early diagnosis and more effective treatment.
-JAJ has developed a Prototype Zika Virus Rapid Diagnostic Test (5 minutes), and we are seeking organizations and government partners that would be able to provide testing and Clinical Data collection.
+JAJ has developed a Prototype Zika Virus Rapid Diagnostic Test, and we are seeking organizations and government partners that would be able to provide testing and Clinical Data collection.

 Our diagnostic works by using immobilized antigens on a membrane that bind the Immunoglobin B or G antibodies of the Zika virus.
 The test is a one-step rapid diagnostic test that has an unmatched shelf life and is incredibly temperature tolerant, meaning that it can be used in a variety of environments and conditions around the globe, including the heat and humidity of the Amazon jungle.
 Our rapid test diagnostics are designed that even a layman could use the test with minor instruction.

 Brazil and other Latin American countries are doing their best to combat the effects of the Zika virus, but unfortunately there is no known cure and no existing rapid diagnostic tests.
 El Salvador has even urged citizens to delay conceiving until 2018.